TheFutureGadgetsLab/PettingZoo/README.md

 Evolution, Neural Networks, Stuff.

 ## Installation and Requirements
-SFML and CUDA must be installed to build.
-CUDA is only required to run on the GPU and SFML is only required to watch a chromosome play.
+SFML must be installed to build, however, SFML is only required to watch a chromosome play.
 Here are some sample build instructions:

 ```